-Publications based on observations collected at ESO telescopes should state this in a footnote to the article's title.
-The corresponding observing proposal should be clearly identified by its ESO reference number.
-For example: "Based on observations collected at the European Southern Observatory, Chile (ESO Programme 092.C-1234)".
+Publications based on observations collected at ESO telescopes must state this in a footnote to the article's title or in the acknowledgments, as outlined on the ESO publications policy page.
+The observing run ID(s) must be clearly identified by their ESO reference number(s) as shown in the following example:

+"Based on observations collected at the European Organisation for Astronomical Research in the Southern Hemisphere under ESO programme 099.C-1234(A)."